Notice of Pre-AIA or AIA Status

 Reasons for Allowance

-6. The following is an examiner’s statement of reasons for allowance: the prior-art, Mishra (US PGPub 20230073063), in view of Sato (WO 2015125311), in view of Redford (US PGPub 20240119708), and further in view of Ido (US PGPub 20180181404) failed to disclose of a method comprising: generating multiple vectorized loops of a scalar code; interpolating one or more scalar iterations of the scalar loop into each of the multiple vectorized loops to generate multiple scalar interpolated vectorized loops; and selecting one of the multiple scalar interpolated vectorized loops based on a cost model, as recited by the independent claim 1.
+4. The following is an examiner’s statement of reasons for allowance: the prior-art, Mishra (US PGPub 20230073063), in view of Sato (WO 2015125311), in view of Redford (US PGPub 20240119708), and further in view of Ido (US PGPub 20180181404) failed to disclose of a method of balancing scalar and vector resources of a processor during compilation, the method comprising: generating multiple vectorized loops from a scalar loop of code; interpolating one or more scalar iterations of the scalar loop into each of the multiple vectorized loops to generate multiple scalar interpolated vectorized loops to offload execution to the scalar resources of the processor to reduce processor stalls; and selecting one of the multiple scalar interpolated vectorized loops based on a cost model, as recited by the independent claim 1.

 Regarding Claim 1, the closest prior-art found, Mishra, Sato, Redford and Ido discloses of a method comprising: generating multiple vectorized loops of a scalar code; and selecting one of the multiple scalar interpolated vectorized loops based on a cost model.